 They can be configured from the watch itself, both in design and in the complications you want to show (distance traveled, steps, date, etc.), or downloaded from the Connect IQ app.
 Although there are not too many to choose at this time, developers have to offer support for the square screen format of Venu Sq.

-Connect IQ is the most “smart” part of this watch, which allows you to install apps, data fields or widgets in addition to the watch faces themselves.
-Just keep in mind that it is not as advanced as a watch with Wear OS or an Apple Watch, the apps are simpler and mostly sporty oriented.
+Connect IQ is precisely the most "intelligent" part of this watch, which allows you to install applications, data fields or widgets in addition to the watch faces themselves.
+However, keep in mind that it is not as advanced as a watch with Wear OS or an Apple Watch, the applications are simpler and mostly sports-oriented.
 But sport is the main reason why you want to buy a Garmin watch, isn't it?

 Notifications are also one of the strong aspects of the watch.
 There are no changes to other Garmin watches, and the Venu Sq offers the same possibilities as all models of the brand offered earlier.